Oil Spill Response

 Louisiana Emergency Operations Plan

 Like the National Response Framework, The Louisiana Emergency Operations Plan (EOP) establishes the policies and structure for State government management of emergencies and disasters.
 The EOP prescribes the phases of emergencies and disasters; prevention, mitigation, preparedness, response and recovery.
 The EOP is an all-hazard plan.
 It assigns responsibilities for actions and tasks that the State will take to provide for the safety and welfare of its citizens against the threat of natural, technological, and national security emergencies and disasters.
 The EOP is designed to coordinate closely with the National Response Framework and with Parish Emergency Operations Plans.
-It establishes a base on which further plans, procedures, guidelines, arrangements, and agreements can be elaborated.
+The Governor’s Office of Homeland Security and Emergency Preparedness has the responsibility for formulating and updating the State of Louisiana’s emergency operations plan, procedures, arrangements and agreements, and for coordinating emergency operations under the direction of the Governor.

 The Louisiana Oil Spill Coordinator is responsible for the conduct of response and recovery to oil spills under emergency function ESF10 of the EOP.

-For more information on the Louisiana EOP, click here.
+For more information on the Governor’s Office of Homeland Security and Emergency Preparedness (GOHSEP, click here.

 Vessel and Facility Response Plans